 How much does it cost to create a delivery app like Grubhub or UberEats?

-If you reach this part of the article, then we definitely convinced you that the delivery app market is trending and growing fast.
-Naturally, after you define a business model, monetization strategy, and main feature, the question about costs is raising.
+If you reach this part of the article, then you’re fully aware that the delivery app market is trending and growing fast.
+Naturally, after you define a business model, monetization strategy, and main feature, the question of costs arises.
 We try to make the process for our clients as transparent as possible, and we always openly discuss all financial and time matters.

 We know how to build a delivery app quickly – for the Purrweb team average delivery app development time is 6,5 months.
 Let’s do math now!